Generic Oracle

 -

-Connect to the local database
+Connect to your local database

 Perform the following steps to connect to the local database: